umr4nlp/umr-guidelines/guidelines.md

 ##### Part 3-2-1-4.
 Table of verb meanings

-Table X below contains the general participant role annotation for the microroles associated with 89 verb meanings.
+Table 13 below contains the general participant role annotation for the microroles associated with 89 verb meanings.
 The verb meanings and microroles are from the Valency Patterns Leipzig project (ValPaL; Hartmann et al. 2013).
 For two verb meanings, WIPE and PEEL, the ValPaL data reflects distinct verb senses: a motion sense (ex: She wiped the crumbs from the table) and a change-of-state (COS) sense (ex: He wiped the table).

 As mentioned in [Part 3-2-1-1](#part-3-2-1-1-stage-0), the single participant in a monovalent event can either be annotated as <span class="smallcaps">`actor`</span> or as <span class="smallcaps">`undergoer`</span>.
 This distinction depends on the amount of control that the single participant has in carrying out the event.
 For events that are more controlled by the participant ("active" events), the participant is annotated as <span class="smallcaps">`actor`</span>; for events that are less controlled by the participant ("inactive" events), the participant is annotated as <span class="smallcaps">`undergoer`</span>.
 Languages that reflect this distinction in their morphosyntax (i.e., languages with active alignment) do not always draw the distinction between active events and inactive events in the same place.
 There is, however, a cross-linguistic organization in terms of how languages with active alignment code these events in their morphosyntax.